skalenetwork/documentation/validators/soft-upgrade-denali.md

 13. Don't forget to specify ENV_TYPE=mainnet in .env.

+14. Make sure you uploaded valid certificates.
+Whole chain should be uploaded using `skale ssl upload`.
+The order of the chain is important too.

 ### Manager ABI

 For SKALE Validator CLI initialization use SKALE Manager ABI: